INTS Major Requirements

 INTS Minor Requirements

 Minors must complete the INTS Minor Elective Form and bring or email it to the INTS Program Director for approval.
 Include class titles for all the courses on your form in your email.

 Remember that you might find courses that are not on the official list - Please see Upper-Division Elective Options on this page.
 Courses not on the official Major Electives List will need approval from the Program Director.
 You may also choose some 2000-level courses.
 Please email or have course descriptions available for all courses not on the official list that you think might fit INTS requirements.
 These courses may include Study Abroad classes.

 Courses meeting upper-division International Studies (INTS) elective requirements are found in most CAHSS departments and across the University, in addition to short and long-term study abroad offerings.

-INTS courses focus on global issues and are distinguished by, and must address three factors:
+INTS courses focus on global issues and must meet two criteria:

-HONORS: To graduate with honors, students will need a GPA of 3.6 and above.
+To graduate with honors, students will need a minimum GPA of 3.6